2plus2isfive/enchant-order/README.md

+This is a fork of @iamcal's repository.
+I forked it so that I could put it in an iframe without using up his bandwidth

 # Minecraft Enchantment Ordering Tool

 This web-based tool allows you to find the optimal order for combining enchant books in Minecraft to minimize XP cost.